Krakenuspa/RayCode-Bot/README.md

 <p>WARNING: Although the bot can decode regular morse code, since I had to include spaces between custom texts, it can't encode into regular morse cause of the extra spaces.</p>

 <h2>How to setup</h2>
-<p>This git repo doesn't include very important file which is "data.env.secret" which you have to make yourself. this file includes 4 env variables that you will need to make this bot run</p>
+<p>Download all files from this git repo and place them wherever you want (in one folder).
+This repo doesn't include very important file which is "data.env.secret" which you have to make yourself. this file includes 4 env variables that you will need to make this bot run</p>
 <p>NOTE: If you're not interested in having debug test version of the bot.
 You can make both tokens same and both server ids same and the bot should work fine.</p>
 <dl>
   <dt>TOKEN_STABLE</dt><dd>TOKEN_STABLE is token for your discord bot, make sure to never show this to anyone you don't trust since it can be used to make your bot run any code</dd>